; Forcing Anisotropic Filtering x16 for AMD GPUs doesn't work

 Kuro.CppEffectSystem.UseLowMemoryPlayerEffectLruCapacity=false

-; Set height before light turns off / object despawn? in flight mode
+; Set height before light turns off / object despawn in flight mode

 wp.Runtime.SoraGridBlackListHeight=20000